 Our Common Stock is currently listed for trading on the Nasdaq Capital Market.
 As discussed above, the main objective for effecting the Reverse Stock Split, should our Board choose to effect one, would be to increase the per share price of the Common Stock primarily to maintain compliance with the listing standards and policies of the Nasdaq Capital Market.
 However, there can be no assurance that the market price of our Common Stock will remain at a level that will be sufficient to meet any requirements and policies of the Nasdaq Capital Market or that our Common Stock will remain listed on the Nasdaq Capital Market.
-In the event that we are not successful in maintaining the listing of our Common Stock on the Nasdaq Capital Market, we intend to seek a listing on another national securities exchange, which will also require that the per share trading price of our Common Stock be higher than our current per share trading price.
+In the event that we are not successful in maintaining the listing of our Common Stock on the Nasdaq Capital Market, although we may consider seeking a listing on another national securities exchange, our ability to satisfy the initial and continued listing standards of another exchange, including minimum bid price and corporate governance requirements, may be limited.
+It is more likely that our common stock would be quoted on an over-the-counter (OTC) market such as the OTCQB or OTC Pink operated by the OTC Markets Group Inc. Delisting and transition to the OTC markets could materially reduce the liquidity of our Common Stock, increase price volatility, impair our ability to raise additional capital, and diminish investor confidence.
 In addition, our Board believes that, should the appropriate circumstances arise, effecting the Reverse Stock Split, could, among other things, help us to appeal to a broader range of investors, generate greater investor interest in the Company, and improve the perception of our Common Stock as an investment security.